cameronpresley/blog/docs/articles/posts/finding-bugs-shuffle-with-property-based-testing.md

 [Failing test where when given the example of an array with a single element of an empty array, it fails](https://softwarementorblog.blob.core.windows.net/images/shuffle-property-based-testing/failed-maintain-length-test.png)

-Whelp, that was easy enough, let's tweak our shuffle function to make that property pass
+Whelp, that was easy enough, let's tweak our shuffle function to make that property pass:

 ```ts
 export function shuffle<T>(ts: T[]): T[] {